 As we see here with Lutzer’s “gospel invitation,” the issue becomes informing people about how to detect whether or not they are unconditionally elect.
 New anti-gospel, deterministic prospects come into play.
 It is a very real possibility that you might be among the non-elect.
 The sinner now becomes preoccupied with the questions, “Who are the elect?
 How do we know?
 Am I included?”
-But where has the gospel gone?
+Hence, where has the gospel gone?
 The message of God’s love and grace demonstrated in Christ in whom salvation can be found through believing is transformed into a dark mystery.
 We are being diverted from the well-lit gospel highway of “good news” into the dark cul-de-sac of theistic determinism.

 All the problems that attend the doctrine still remain, including, despite Lutzer’s assurances, whether or not you, I or anyone else can know they are among the elect.

 Calvinists admit their theology contains logical and moral difficulties.
 These difficulties, I submit, are insuperable because they are real incoherencies and contradictions.
 But Calvinists choose to minimize these by diverting attention from them onto what they believe provides some resolution to their doctrinal problems.
 The typical answer to the person who questions Calvinist unconditional election is to quote Romans 9:20, “Who are you, a mere man, to talk back to God?”
-Again, this presupposes the truth of unconditional election and is an example of the suppression of reason.
+Again, this presupposes the truth of unconditional election in Romans 9 and is an example of the suppression of reason.
 Usually the Calvinist will then simply assert that what seems a contradiction is not and is ultimately an incomprehensible mystery.
 But somewhat surprisingly here Lutzer takes a different tack.

 So how does Lutzer provide resolution to his problematic doctrine of unconditional election?
 How does he answer the question “Who are the elect?”
 What does he tell people as to how they can know they are “a member of the elect?”
-He does so by circumventing and contradicting his doctrine of unconditional election by making a free offer of salvation to all based upon the sinner fulfilling certain conditions that presuppose the sinner’s ability to perform and the truth of libertarian free will.
+He does so by circumventing and contradicting his doctrine of unconditional election by making a free offer of salvation to all based upon the sinner fulfilling certain conditions that presuppose the sinner’s ability to perform and hence the truth of libertarian free will.
 Let’s carefully examine what he does.

 Note first that given unconditional election, this promise of knowing the status of our eternal destiny seems strange in that Calvinists typically respond to such an inquiry as being a futile attempt to pry into the secret counsels of God.
 And as to the non-Calvinists point about the insincerity of offering the gospel to the non-elect, the Calvinist typically responds by “But we do not know who the elect are.”
 So it is surprising that Lutzer is going to tell us how we can know who the elect are and whether we are among them.
 So how can you or I or anyone else “find out whether or not you are a member of the unconditionally elect?”
+According to Lutzer,

 “What you need to do, if God has worked in your heart, is to believe on Jesus, stop trusting your goodness, trust wholly in the work of Christ, transfer your trust to Jesus alone and then you will know that you are elect.
 “That’s the only way you can know – is by coming to Christ in humble repentance and receiving, by faith, the gift of eternal life.”